wrorcbc-oss/WRO2025_RCBC/README.md

 <img src="src/example_all_detection.jpg" alt="Multi-Color Detection" style="width:80%;">
 </div>

-### Software & Algorithms – Potential Improvements
+### **Software & Algorithms – Potential Improvements**
-- Replace hand-tuned PID with online adaptive gain scheduling based on lap time → we already have easy possible integration of lap-time logging via the nRF52832.
-- Add optical flow (using the GC2145 bottom 80×80 pixels) for dead-reckoning backup when camera loses the line detection.
-- Over-the-air firmware update via BLE (nRF52832) → Eliminates the need for cables during competition day, further improving ease of use compared to magnetic connections.
+- Replace hand-tuned proportional-only steering with a full PID controller → would reduce oscillation and improve response to sudden error changes, especially during obstacle avoidance.
+- Add IMU-based heading correction (e.g. MPU6050 on the ESP32) as a backup when ultrasonic wall readings are lost or unreliable, instead of relying on ultrasonic distance alone for cornering.
+- Auto-calibrate HSV thresholds at startup using a reference color card, reducing the need for manual venue-specific tuning of the lane/red/green masks.
+- Enable bidirectional UART communication → let the ESP32 report back sensor data (front/left/right distances) to the Raspberry Pi, allowing more informed vision-based decisions instead of one-way commands.

 Complete software implementation details available in our [source code documentation](src/README.md).